Ionaru/easy-markdown-editor/README.md

 # EasyMDE is a fork of SimpleMDE
 This repository is a fork of [SimpleMDE, made by Sparksuite](https://github.com/sparksuite/simplemde-markdown-editor/).

-I originally made this fork to implement FontAwesome 5 compatibility into SimpleMDE.
+I originally made this fork to implement FontAwesome 5 compatibility into EasyMDE.
 When that was done I submitted a [pull request](https://github.com/sparksuite/simplemde-markdown-editor/pull/666), which has not been accepted yet.
 This, and the project being inactive since May 2017, triggered me to make more changes and try to put new life into the project.

 Changes include:
 * FontAwesome 5 compatibility